WolfieWeb Advanced Pi Lab

 • Send JSON instead of comma text.

-• Log the MQTT readings into SQLite.
+• Log MQTT readings into SQLite.

 Raspberry Pi OpenCV camera motion detection tutorial